-It depends on severity and how often you practice.
+This depends on the severity of your stuttering and how often you practice.
 However, people reduce their stuttering to very low levels, on average, in under 20 hours of treatment (O'Brian et al, 2003, Carey et al., 2010).

 How often do I need to attend?